Siziksu/blog/content/post/2019-06-14-cloning-multidimensional-arraylists-in-kotlin.md

 +++
+type = "post"
-title = "Cloning Multidimensional ArrayLists in Kotlin" description = "This post will explain, with an example, how to clone a complex ArrayList in Kotlin without the need to serialize/deserialize." date = 2019-06-14T17:56:50+02:00 categories = ["kotlin"] tags = ["kotlin", "arraylist", "clone"]
+title = "Cloning Multidimensional ArrayLists in Kotlin" summary = "This post will explain, with an example, how to clone a complex ArrayList in Kotlin without the need to serialize/deserialize." date = 2019-06-14T17:56:50+02:00 categories = ["kotlin"] tags = ["kotlin", "arraylist", "clone"]